-\1: To distribute the I/O load, place the transaction log on a different disk from the data storage destination.
+1: To distribute the I/O load, place the transaction log on a different disk from the data storage destination.

 Resource Role Database cluster The area where the database is stored.
 It is a collection of databases managed by an instance.
 Tablespace Stores table files and index files in a separate area from the database cluster.
-Specify a space other than that under the database cluster.
-Transaction log Stores log information in preparation for a crash recovery or rollback This is the same as the WAL (Write Ahead Log).

-Resource Role Archive log Stores log information for recovery Mirrored transaction log (mirrored WAL) Enables a database cluster to be restored to the state immediately before an error even if both the database cluster and transaction log fail when performing backup/recovery operations using the pgx_dmpall command or WebAdmin.
-Corefile FUJITSU Enterprise Postgres process corefile output when an error occurs with a FUJITSU Enterprise Postgres process.
+Transaction log Stores log information in preparation for a crash recovery or rollback.
+Archive log Stores log information for recovery Corefile FUJITSU Enterprise Postgres process corefile output when an error occurs with a FUJITSU Enterprise Postgres process.